rosen-nxt/rosen_abstract_node/README.md

 ## Running tests

-Ensure having built the project so the `dummy_node` has been built for rostest:
+Ensure having built the project so the `DummyNode` has been built for rostest:

 ```bash
 catkin build rosen_abstract_node